xPolydeuces/programming-notes/web/html.md

 * New form input types with built-in validation
 * New attributes for form elements that provide additional validation and user-friendly features
 * A new form attribute, `autocomplete`, for specifying whether the browser should automatically fill in form values

+## Local Storage

+HTML5 provides a new way to store data on the client-side, called local storage.
+This allows for faster loading times and offline access to the data.